 Step 6 - Scoop out the cooked pumpkin

-Using a broad, smooth spoon, (such as a tablespoon) gently lift and scoop the cooked pumpkin out of the skin.
+Whether you cook the pumpkin on the stove, microwave, or even the oven, once it is cooked until it is soft, it is easy to scoop out the guts with a broad, smooth spoon, (such as a tablespoon).
+Use the spoon to gently lift and scoop the cooked pumpkin out of the skin.
 It should separate easily an in fairly large chucks, if the pumpkin is cooked enough.

 Step 7 - Puree the pumpkin